NASA-Planetary-Science/sbmt-client/misc/programs/general/lidar/README-lidar-opt.txt

 /path/to/track0.tab-optimized.txt /path/to/track1.tab-optimized.txt
 /path/to/track2.tab-optimized.txt will be created.

+Note also that an additional 3 columns are added to these '-optimized.txt' files.
+These are the points on the surface of the shape model closest to the lidar points.
+The optimization algorithm attempted to find the optimal translation that brought the original lidar points closest to these surface points.

 In addition a file called 'all-tracks-optimized.txt' will be created (in the same folder as the first track file listed when running the program) which contains all the optimized tracks concatenated